kdeldycke/awesome-billing/readme.md

 ## Taxes

-- [Council Directive 2006/112/EC](https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=OJ:L:2006:347:FULL) - European Union reference on the common system of VAT.
 - [2017 Tax Software Developer's Guides](https://www.mass.gov/lists/2017-tax-software-developers-guides) - A list of test cases for developers to test their tax code against.
 - [{Digital,Cloud,Electronic,Online} Services VAT Rate Database](https://github.com/kdeldycke/vat-rates) - Centralize applicable VAT rates on foreign online services, for each country of residence (including territorial exceptions).
 - [Global VAT & GST on digital services](https://www.avalara.com/vatlive/en/global-vat-gst-on-e-services.html) – List of countries requiring application of taxes on foreign provided online services.
+- “British supermarkets (…) charge you a fee for their backend card processing, but they subtract that fee from your checkout price.” ([source](https://news.ycombinator.com/item?id=22047028)) -  Which allows them to [claim the VAT on processing fees as input tax](https://www.gov.uk/guidance/vat-guide-notice-700#section4).

+### European VAT

+- [How to correctly setup SaaS subscriptions to charge VAT in Europe](https://medium.com/slight-pause/how-to-setup-saas-subscriptions-correctly-to-charge-vat-in-europe-d75d857b5d01) - “If you think you can just setup a simple Stripe integration and move on, like us, you’d be sadly mistaken.”
+- [Council Directive 2006/112/EC](https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=OJ:L:2006:347:FULL) - European Union reference on the common system of VAT.
 - [What does the "Reverse Charge" refer to?](https://news.ycombinator.com/item?id=8767388) - Answer: a provision in which a business transfer the responsibility of VAT handling to the customer.
-- “British supermarkets (…) charge you a fee for their backend card processing, but they subtract that fee from your checkout price.” ([source](https://news.ycombinator.com/item?id=22047028)) -  Which allows them to [claim the VAT on processing fees as input tax](https://www.gov.uk/guidance/vat-guide-notice-700#section4).

 ## Invoice